|Nick Hodgkinson- Teacher

 • Participation in fun community activities

-• Computer time, games, movies and video games
+• Computer/Laptop time, and games

 Negative Consequences: If a student does not follow the classroom rules, the consequences will be as follows: